 Jesus Christ is the Son of God.
-He is the Messiah despite what John Hagee teaches.
+He is the Messiah.
 He is over all.
 One of the major reasons the Church is so sick is that it has lost sight of the superiority of Christ and what that means.

 All authority in heaven and on earth has been given to Jesus.
 What does that mean?
 He is Lord.
 He is not someone we can casually know.
-If we know Him then He knows us and that means we belong to Him as bondservants.
-He is our Saviour and Sovereign Lord.
+If we know Him then He knows us and that means we belong to Him as bondservants or slaves.
+He is our Savior and Sovereign Lord.
 What He commands for us to do and not do we must obey Him no matter the cost.

-He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
-After making purification for sins, he sat down at the right hand of the Majesty on high, having become as much superior to angels as the name he has inherited is more excellent than theirs.
-(Hebrews 1:3-4 ESV)
+3 And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
+When He had made purification of sins, He sat down at the right hand of the Majesty on high, 4 having become as much better than the angels, as He has inherited a more excellent name than they.
+Hebrews 1:3-4 (NASB)

 The Church these days, or at least segments of it, are into becoming familiar with spirits.
 Those doing this believe they are dealing with Angels, but they are doing this instead of focusing on Christ and relying on Him to be their all-in-all.
 What should our understanding be of Jesus and the Angels?